JungHBae/Todo/README.md

 ## V2
  Changes:
   - Made some major changes using redux and router. useless rendering no longer a problem.
+  - Added a Details page of the selected task.

 ## v3
  Changes: